 Dr. Blessinger is a regular keynote speaker at international conferences as well as the co-editor and co-author of many scholarly publications, including, Engaging and Retaining Students Using Cutting-Edge Technologies series, Meaning-Centered Education, Inquiry-Based Learning series, and Democratizing Higher Education.
-A sample of his forthcoming books include, University Partnerships series, Emerging Directions in Doctoral Education series, Academic Learning Communities series, Open Education, Inclusive Leadership, Creative Learning, and Educational Mobility.
+A sample of his forthcoming books include, University Partnerships series, Emerging Directions in Doctoral Education, Academic Learning Communities, Open Education, Inclusive Leadership, Creative Learning, and Educational Mobility.
 Dr. Blessinger is the editor-in-chief of two international academic journals, including the Journal of Applied Research in Higher Education, and two international book series on teaching and learning.
 Dr. Blessinger is a mixed methods researcher with a special interest in leadership, human experience and meaning-making.
-His vision is to create effective and meaningful models of education that work for all by working at the nexus of theory, policy, and practice.
+His vision is to create sustainable and meaningful models of education that work for all by working at the nexus of theory, policy, and practice.
 Dr. Blessinger can be followed at https://twitter.com/drblessinger and https://www.facebook.com/drblessinger or you may connect with Dr. Blessinger at https://www.linkedin.com/in/patrickblessinger.